sacha-l/substrate-seminar/past/2022/15-03-testnet-validators.md

 In the proof field, just put `0x00`.

-10. Add your key as a validator by submitting a `ValidationManager -> registerValidators` extrinsic.
+10. Ask a network admin (sudo user) to add your key as a validator by submitting a `ValidationManager -> registerValidators` extrinsic.

-11. You should see your node become a validator in Polkadot JS apps by looking at the validator set.
+11. You should see your node become a validator in Polkadot JS apps by looking at the validator set:
+`Developer -> Chain state -> validatorManager -> validatorsToAdd`.

 12. Connect to [Telemetry](https://telemetry.polkadot.io/#/0xd693b58399f3666610f7fbd9d5fad9ad7ec24de1229a2cb0be6d47f8e1c17f41) to check that your node appears.
 In the next epoch, it will be included in the validator set.